Brainspotting Therapy: A Brain-Body Approach to Healing Deeper Emotional Patterns

 It can be helpful for things like:

-Anxiety and overthinking
+• Anxiety and chronic overwhelm

-Perfectionism and self-doubt
+• Perfectionism and high-functioning coping

 And so much more.